 I have to admit, at first glance, it looks a bit unreliable with all the pop-up ads and banners; however, Invoice Generator by Invoiced is super straightforward and does the job in a few minutes.

 Fill in the form, add a thank you note, and hit Send Invoice or Download.
-To send it to your client, you’ll need to create a free account from Invoiced.
+To send it to your client, you must create a free account from Invoiced.

 If you can’t be bothered to register and need to send it as soon as possible, you can download it as .pdf or .xml and send it via email.

 There’s a ‘History’ where you can access and track your invoices.
-However, they don’t store your invoices on the cloud but on your browser.
-So clearing your browser’s history will erase all of them.
+However, they don’t store your invoices on the cloud; they store them on your browser.
+So, clearing your browser’s history will erase all of them.
 It’s better to download your invoices on your device or export all your history as .csv for safer bookkeeping.

-Invoice Generator has the basic functionalities I needed, like adding discounts, taxes, and shipping fees, plus the straightforward “Amount Paid” to subtract any retainer.
+Invoice Generator has the basic functionalities I needed, like adding discounts, taxes, shipping fees, and the straightforward “Amount Paid” to subtract any retainer.

-But, I would opt for something with a little more customization.
-What’s more, I can’t promise there’d be no deleted history by mistake.
+But I would opt for something with a little more customization.
+Moreover, I can’t promise that there will be no deleted history by mistake.

 2. Free Invoice Builder